deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14669/index.md

 ![](charts/charts_6_0.png)

-> 🔼 The chart compares the performance of GPT-3.5 and LLaVA-1.5 models on several existing VQA benchmarks, highlighting the susceptibility of these benchmarks to language biases that allow blind models to achieve high accuracy without image understanding.
+> 🔼 The chart compares the performance of GPT-3.5 and LLaVA-1.5 on several existing VQA benchmarks, highlighting the vulnerability of these benchmarks to 'blind' solutions that exploit language biases.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Performance of GPT-3.5 vs. LLaVA-1.5 on previous VQA benchmarks.
 We split each benchmark into equal-sized training and test sets, and report zero-shot (in blue) and finetuned (in green) results.
 Previous benchmarks show strong language biases, allowing blind GPT-3.5 to exploit spurious answer patterns (see Section 4) by finetuning on QA data without images.
 As a result, blind GPT-3.5 greatly surpasses random chance (see the red dotted line) and sometimes even matches the performance of LLaVA-1.5-7B finetuned using images.
 In contrast, Figure 5 shows that NaturalBench can effectively prevent blind solutions from exceeding chance.